Bruno Sattler: Belgrade

 Records of the 1952 trial state that following Sattler's installation as Belgrade's Gestapo chief, the population of Yugoslavia was subjected to merciless persecution and mass killings.
 Through his adept recruitment and control of a network of informants Sattler received details of the structural organisation and activities of all the resistance groups in the region.
 Through tapping various radio communications, as well as the transmissions of 12 underground radio stations across Serbia, he obtained critical reports which he used to plan and carry through savage reprisal measures against the resistance groups.
 The prime target of the network of agents and spies that Sattler ran were those identified as leaders in the resistance groups.
 This made it possible to "dig out" resistance leaders and arrest their family members at the same time.
 The number of antifascist resistance fighters arrested on Sattler's watch in Belgrade was given as around 3,000.
 If their interrogators were satisfied that they had nothing to do with resistance, detainees were quickly released.
 Others were detained in custody in the immediate term, and then either shipped to Germany as forced labourers or else held as hostages.
 Decisions in this respect were in effect in the hands of Sattler.
-They were signed off by his immediate boss, Dr. Schäfer, but Schäfer almost always followed Sattler's recommendations.
+They were signed off by his immediate superior, Schäfer, who almost always followed Sattler's recommendations.
 When it came to those held back as hostages, initially these were shot dead in the ratio of 100 for every German soldier believed killed by resistance partisans.
 The ratio was later reduced to 20 hostages shot for every German soldier killed.
 The hostages selected for these killings were generally males aged between 20 and 50.
 These were transported by truck to the firing range and then shot in batches of ten, their bodies then buried close by.
-Shootings were carried out under the direct supervision of Dr. Schäfer by companies of ethnic German guards.
+Shootings were carried out under the direct supervision of Schäfer by companies of ethnic German guards.
 This approach resulted in too many "failures", however, when too many of those tasked with shooting hostages "fell over because they could not bear to see the blood flowing".
 After this the shooting of hostages was entrusted to Chief Commissar Brandt and his deputy, a man called Everding, who had volunteered for the duty.
 Shootings of German soldiers by resistance activists were relatively infrequent.
 There were three reprisal shootings reported where the number of hostages killed was 100 and ten where the number of hostages killed was 20.
 The 1952 trial court was told that Sattler did not himself participate in any of these hostage shootings.
 He saw his own role as an administrative one.